rootjatin/rootjatin/README.md

 ### Hi there 👋
 🔭 I’m currently working with TCS INDIA <br>
 🌱 I’m currently learning Animation using blender <br>
-👯 I’m looking to collaborate on meta verse based projects ⚡ Fun fact: i like to code malicious codes
+👯 I’m looking to collaborate on meta verse based projects <br>
+⚡ Fun fact: i like to code malicious codes

 <!--